Gulfport, Mississippi: Government

-The U.S. Coast Guard operates 9 boats out of the port of Gulfport 4 of which are Patrol Boats.
+The Gulfport Police Department has 160 sworn personnel and 80 civilian staff.
+It is assisted by the U.S. Coast Guard, which operates 9 boats out of the port of Gulfport, 4 of which are Patrol Boats.
 The Gulfport station has 110 members which include Active, Reserve and Coast Guard Auxiliary who respond to an average of 300 search and rescue cases annually.